 Firehouse red, they are.
-Or, as known to others, “fuck-me” red.
+Or, better known to some, “fuck-me” red.
 They’re shiny, too, but too cute to be called slutty.
-Having modest heels (my podiatrist would actually approve) and dainty red bows on the tops, I’d call them flirty.
-They’re downright irresistible, and in excellent condition.
+Given their modest heels, I’d describe them as flirty.
+They’re downright irresistible and in excellent condition.

 I bought them for $10 at a hospice thrift shop.